SpenceKonde/megaTinyCore/megaavr/libraries/Comparator/README.md

-comparator::in_p::in1; // Use positive input pin 1 as input (if present) comparator::in_p::in2; // Use positive input pin 2 as input (if present) comparator::in_p::in3; // Use positive input pin 3 as input (if present)
+comparator::in_p::in1; // Use positive input pin 1 as input (if present) comparator::in_p::in2; // Use positive input pin 2 as input (if present) comparator::in_p::in3; // Use positive input pin 3 as input (if present) comparator::in_p::in4; // Use positive input pin 4 as input (if present, DD and later omly) comparator::in_p::in5; // Use positive input pin 5 as input (if present, EB and later only) comparator::in_p::in5; // Use positive input pin 6 as input (if present, EB and later only)
 ```

 #### Usage